jamezwhocares/enudiena2024/README.md

 ### Farewell words and recommendations

-- Improve your English

-- Focus on education, get at leat Bachelor
+- Focus on education, in long run term get at leat Bachelor degree
-    - But always do hands-on / practices
+    - But always do hands-on / practices (hobby project, hands-on/lab sites (see below))
-    - Assess possibity to take remote Bachelor programm (e.g., [this from Coursera/University of London](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london)), but make sure you can team up with someone
+    - Assess possibility to take remote Bachelor program (e.g., [this from Coursera/University of London](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london)), but make sure you can team up with someone, or check [SANS Technology Institute](https://www.sans.edu/)

+- Learn English: 1.
+Read, 2.Listen, 3.
+Speak (incl. presentations), 4.
+Write (ChatGPT to the rescue)

+- Learn how to search for information ("Google")

+    - Consider some OSINT videos/courses: [Open-Source Intelligence (OSINT) in 5 Hours by The Cyber Mentor](https://www.youtube.com/watch?v=qwA6MmbeGNo) or [OSINT Introduction: What is Open Source Intelligence? by OSINT Dojo](https://www.youtube.com/watch?v=Sa5LbKqCmFI)

-- Watch some (video) tutorial on simple subject and try to understand and replicate each step, e.g., "How to set Linux web server inside Linux VM running under Virtual Box"
+- Watch some (video) tutorials on fundamental subjects and try to understand and replicate each step:

+    - Install Linux inside Virtual Box and configure web server with simplest "Hello World" index.html page

+    - Configure PHP support for web serve and create "index.php" that will print "Hello World"

+    - Create more Linux VMs and configure network between them

+    - Create repository in Github, checkout it in your Linux VM (+ created changes, push them to Github...)

 - Find a mentor / someone who inspires you to learn
     - Find a friend, agree on and define some (feasible) goals:

-        1.1.
-Install Linux inside Virtual Box and configure web server with simplest "Hello World" index.html page

-        1.2.
-Configure PHP support for web serve and create "index.php" that will print "Hello World"

-        1.3.
-Create more Linux VMs and configure network between them

-    - Create repository in Github, checkout it in your Linux VM (+ created changes, push them to Github...)

-- Being a pupil/student gives a lot of discounts on many resources/platforms
+- Being a pupil/student gives a lot of discounts on many resources/platforms/certification: use it!

 ## Certification